lsst-dm/dmtn-175/index.rst

       If `collections.current_run` does already exist, it writes init output datasets if they do not exist and checks them for consistency if they do.
       If `collections.chain` is not ``null``, it also [re]registers and [re]defines that collection.

-      This command does not require the campaign to already have a `~lsst.pipe.base.QuantumGraph`, and does not create one.
-      However, if a `~lsst.pipe.base.QuantumGraph` does exist, it is used instead of the pipeline to determine the tasks whose configurations should be saved, allowing campaigns to use imported `QuantumGraphs<lsst.pipe.base.QuantumGraph>` with no pipeline information at all.

-      Option groups:
+      **Option groups:**

       - :ref:`opts-campaign`
       - :ref:`opts-pipeline`
       - :ref:`opts-collections`
+      - :ref:`opts-discrepancies`
       - :ref:`opts-execution`, except:

          - :option:`-j`, :option:`--processes`: irrelevant, because no quanta are executed.
          - :option:`--finish`, :option:`--no-finish`: :option:`--no-finish` is implied.

+      **Sequencing:**

+      Can be run at any time, can create a new campaign if one does not exist, and can edit the campaign's collections and/or pipeline.

+      Either a pipeline and input collections *or* a `~lsst.pipe.base.QuantumGraph` must be provided here or already present in the campaign, but a `~lsst.pipe.base.QuantumGraph` is never built by this operation.

+      If both of these are present and are potentially discrepant, a :ref:`discrepancy resolution option<opts-discrepancies>` must be provided or another method must be called first to resolve the discrepancy.

-   .. py::method:: run(**kwargs)
+   .. py:method:: run(**kwargs)

       Run the campaign's `~lsst.pipe.base.QuantumGraph`, creating it if needed.

-      This method corresponds directly to the ``run`` subcommand:
+      This method corresponds directly to the `~lsst.daf.butler.CollectionType.RUN` subcommand:

       .. code-block:: sh